spuder/USB-Timer/README.md

 Configuration can be done in one of several ways

+1. web.esphome.com (recomended for most users)
-1. ESPHome / ESPHome + Home Assistant (recomended)
+2. ESPHome / ESPHome + Home Assistant
-2. Arudino programming (advanced)
+3. Arudino programming (advanced)
-3. Mobile app (advanced/ work in progress)

 ![](https://imgur.com/lSZCWdr.png)

 ### Config[ESPHome]

+### Web.esphome.com

+The easiest way to get up and running is by plugging the USB-Timer into your computer, then navigating to [https://web.esphome.io/](https://web.esphome.io/)

+Then upload the `firmware.bin` available from the releases page.

+Once the device reboots, you should find a new wireless network named 'USB-Timer Fallback Network'.

+Password => `12345678`

 #### Home Assistant